414owen/Nutmeg-Core/README.md

 });
 ```

 This structure, on its own, does nothing.
-We would apply it with the `.style`
+We would apply it to an element with
-modifier, for example:
+the `.style` modifier, for example:

 ```js
 div.style(style.example)('Hello World')
 ```

-With regards to dependencies, you can have as many as you want, and they will be
+With regards to dependencies, you can have as many as you want, and they will
-applied recursively in the order they are declared, so you can overwrite styles
+be applied in the order they are declared, so you can overwrite styles from
-from your dependencies easily.
+your dependencies easily.

+Your dependencies can of course have dependencies, and all styles are resolved
+by mergeStyle with a depth first search.

 ### Repetition